CodeLabsProInc/AGI-GPT/README.md

 ## Setting Your Cache Type

-By default, Auto-GPT is going to use LocalCache instead of redis or Pinecone.
+By default, AGI-GPT is going to use LocalCache instead of redis or Pinecone.

 To switch to either, change the `MEMORY_BACKEND` env variable to the value that you want: